What Drives Your Mission Strategy?

 This type of mission work is called “the flavor of the month missions”.
 Whenever a popular cause arises within our culture, some churches seek to do mission work aligning with that cause.
 The problem with cause-driven missions is that the causes change, and usually, causes are determined by an outside source, such as the media or social networks, versus scripture.
 Some causes are good causes, and as the church, we should address them.
 However, there is a danger in allowing culture and the media to drive our mission efforts.
 It has the potential to have us do pretty good projects at the expense of doing the best projects.
 Causes will come and go, but the goal of planting sustainable, healthy churches among those with little access to the gospel cannot be altered.
 As a church, our goal in our mission strategy should be helping to do mission work based upon solid strategies that make disciples and plant churches.

 I am not against using business or marketing principles in the church.
-However, I believe we need to ensure that the primary lens we look through in developing our mission trips is the Scriptures.
+However, I believe we need to ensure that the primary lens we look through in developing our mission work is the Scriptures.
 The mandate of making disciples among ethnic groups who have never heard of Jesus is clear in many passages, including Matthew 28 & Romans 15.
-Using this lens may not result in great numbers of baptisms or great experiences for trip-goers, but it will help fulfill God’s plan of “every tribe and tongue and people and nation” worshipping around the throne (Rev. 5:9).
+Using this lens may not result in many baptisms or great experiences for trip-goers, but it will help fulfill God’s plan of “every tribe and tongue and people and nation” worshipping around the throne (Rev. 5:9).

 Previous